paulhectork/aiiinotate-benchmark/README.md

 benchmarks are done using a CLI. aiiinotate and SAS are benchmarked independently.

+Run `python main.py --help` for a full list of options.

 ### Aiiinotate

 1. in one terminal, **start aiiinotate** (unecessary if benchmarking a remote aiiinotate instance that is aldready running)